PedroEscudero/log-parser/README.md

 `bundle exec rake parser:run_parser[path-to-logfile]`

 if you don´t specify a path to the logfile the system will take the path from application.rb file (if there is any).
+This rake task takes the log, parses it, and saves the result in Log model.
+Also keep listening the log for new entries.

 You can initalize a Parser object from command line: